 - Lockers and coat racks are available for personal items.

-- Usher supplies, offering baskets, envelopes, umbrellas, first aid kit etc. are located in the marked closet on the north side of the volunteer room.
+- Usher supplies, offering baskets, envelopes, umbrellas, first aid kits, etc. are located in the marked closet on the north side of the volunteer room.

 - Ushers are asked to wear suits for men and appropriate business attire for women.

-- Volunteers should report for their shift at least 15 minutes ahead of time.
+- Volunteers should report for their shift at least 15 minutes before a scheduled shift.

 - If an usher has a problem with a visitor or congregant, they should contact Elder Smith for assistance.

 It is less complicated than you might think to create a job description.